Featured News

 Welcome!

 Welcome to Mechanical Engineering and Applied Mechanics (MEAM) at Penn!
-We are a vibrant, dynamic, diverse, and interactive community.
+We are a vibrant, dynamic, and interactive community.
 We focus on our high-caliber undergraduate and graduate programs, which combine rigorous education in the fundamentals with hands-on projects and research into novel problems and advanced applications.

 Learn More